 Quality of Healthcare

-Qualitatively, Turkey ranks third after US and Germany in medical tourism, owing to its aggressive certification and accreditation policies.
+Turkey ranks as one of the top medical tourism destinations in the world, due to its aggressive certification and accreditation policies.
 The world’s largest vision clinic network is in Istanbul.
 Medical facilities in Istanbul also make half of their revenue from international clientele.
 Another record breaking fact is that Turkey has the highest number of JCI accredited hospitals in the region, amounting to 44.

 The facts don’t lie.
 Medical tourism in Turkey is on its peak and if you are a healthcare practitioner based in this country, do not hesitate to reach out to Medical Tourism Business to connect your clinic with medical facilitators.
 This way, you will receive more international clients to further grow your business.